Ukraine's comedian-turned-president meets Hollywood royalty, Tom Cruise

 Breaking News Emails

-Ukraine’s President Volodymyr Zelenskiy may be a central character of the U.S. impeachment scandal, but this week the former comedian was back in his comfort zone as he met American actor Tom Cruise.
+Ukraine’s President Volodymyr Zelenskiy may be a central character of the U.S. impeachment scandal, but this week the former comedian was back in his comfort zone as he met Tom Cruise.

 In a statement issued Tuesday, the president's press office said Cruise, who arrived in Kyiv on Zelenskiy's invitation, was interested in filming one of his new movies in the country.

-Zelenskiy was a successful media producer and actor before he ventured into politics.
+Zelenskiy was a successful media producer, comedian and actor before he ventured into politics.
 He has also previously played Ukrainian president on TV.

+At the meeting Monday, the Ukrainian leader shook Cruise's hand, pointing out that he was "good-looking," to which Cruise replied, "It pays the rent."

-“The President of Ukraine, for his part, told the guest about his own experience in cinema,” his office said.
+“The President of Ukraine told the guest about his own experience in cinema,” his office added.

 Zelenskiy also pointed out that a recently passed law on subsidies for foreign film-makers in Ukraine is meant to attract investment in the country’s economy.

-“I am happy that Ukraine is starting to attract world-class stars," the president said on his Facebook page next to photo with smiling Cruise.
+“I am happy that Ukraine is starting to attract world-class stars," the president said on his Facebook page next to a photo with a smiling Cruise.

 A transcript of Zelenskiy’s July phone call with President Donald Trump released last week suggested the U.S. president tried to seek the Ukrainian leader’s help to investigate a political rival, leading to an impeachment inquiry.